 Please keep in mind: All private home salaries are based upon previous experience, stable work history, versatility of skills and flexibility of work schedule.

-Also know as butler, property manager, family manager or major-domo.
+Also known as butler, property manager, family manager or major-domo.
 Household Manager / Estate Manager was a term established in the mid 80s.
 House manager has now become the preferred title for any head of household administrator.
 However the other name titles are still in use.

 The traditional duties were seeing to the comfort of the family and managing the other staff members along with the day-to-day operation of the residence.